Metrization of powers of the Jensen-Shannon divergence: Introduction

-Our bare-handed approach is also applicable to the Cauchy distribution.
-The Cauchy distribution is known as a canonical example of heavy-tailed distributions. $f$-divergences between Cauchy distributions are always symmetric (\cite{nielsen2022f,Verdu2023}), so it is natural to consider whether powers of $f$-divergences are metrics or not, for a general convex function $f$.
-We show that the $p$-th power of $f$-divergence between Cauchy distributions is not a metric if $p > 1/2$, for $f$ in a large class of differentiable convex functions on $(0, \infty)$ including the KLD and the JSD, but not including the TVD.
-Our proof depends on an expression of $f$-divergences recently obtained by Verd{\'u} \cite{Verdu2023}.
+Our elementary method also applies to the Cauchy distribution, a canonical example of a heavy-tailed distribution.
+For Cauchy distributions, $f$-divergences are always symmetric (\cite{Nielsen2022f,Verdu2023}), which motivates the question of whether powers of $f$-divergences form metrics for general convex functions $f$.
+We prove that the $p$-th power of the $f$-divergence between Cauchy distributions fails to be a metric for $p > 1/2$, for a broad class of differentiable convex functions f on $(0, \infty)$, including those corresponding to the KLD and the JSD, but excluding the TVD.
+Our proof relies on an expression of $f$-divergences given by Verd\'u \cite{Verdu2023}.

 We include a short note in Appendix \ref{sec:sqrt-JSD} on the fact that the square root of the JSD satisfies the triangle inequality.
 This implies that the JSD defines a regular semi-metric, meaning that its local properties are similar to those of a metric.
 See \cite{ChrzaszczJachymskiTurobos2018} for further details.